Community Food Security and Agriculture Awareness Program

 The Community Food Security and Agriculture Awareness Program will support community-led education programs and outreach activities that will result in local market expansion and improved community food security, i.e. raise the profile of PEI agriculture, increase access to affordable local food, or improve health and food safety.

-Before completing the online form, please review program and funding criteria in the Community Food Security and Agriculture Awareness Program Guidelines.
+Before completing the online form, review the Community Food Security and Agriculture Awareness program and funding criteria.

 Am I eligible to apply for funding?